 PBL and success on standardized tests are not mutually exclusive.
 Research has shown that students do as well or better on these high-stakes assessments when PBL is the method of instruction, in addition to its many other benefits.

-Lucas Educational Research has done a lot of work investigating AP course design through PBL projects, and has examples of how to structure an AP course with PBL.
+Lucas Education Research has done a lot of work investigating AP course design through PBL projects, and has examples of how to structure an AP course with PBL.
 Research through the Knowledge in Action project shows that looping—revisiting key concepts—and creating engagement with PBL allows for deeper learning to occur.

 These positive results show that PBL can work with high-stakes courses and exams that cover a breadth of knowledge.